 1. Where do you plan to live?

-Oftentimes, one partner may envision selling the house, moving out of state, and/or relocating to a warm climate.
-Meanwhile, the other partner may be sentimentally attached to the family home, may be wary of leaving the current neighborhood, or – far from desiring tropical weather – may want to move closer to the grandchildren in Minneapolis or Buffalo.
+Often, one partner may envision selling the house, moving out of state and/or relocating to a warm climate.
+Meanwhile, the other partner may be sentimentally attached to the family home, may be wary of leaving the current neighborhood or–far from desiring tropical weather–may want to move closer to the grandchildren in Minneapolis or Buffalo.
 Talking beforehand with your spouse about these potential areas of disagreement can go a long way toward avoiding future conflicts.